UummProject/uumm-prototype/support/Deconstructing governance.md

 ### 2. Merit is not a currency
 It is not a medium of exchange.

-If you can trade the merit you end up with a system ruled by the entities that have more economic power and any required skill intrinsic to the merit is gone.
+If you can trade the merit you end up with a system ruled by the entities that have more economic power and any required capcity intrinsic to the merit is gone.
-Therefore you end up with a system where the goal is to maximize profit but the entities that rule it have no necessary skill other than have economic power.
+Therefore you end up with a system where the goal is to maximize profit but the entities that rule it don't have thne necessary capacities other than having economic power.

 `Fun game: How many ICO tokens are used for governance?`